Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

     - to be able to register as a member of the community and as a result be able to access more functions on the site such as posting/editing/deleting my own offerings
     - to be able to post my own offerings with ease of use
     - to change / amend any of my offerings with ease of use
-    - to delete my expired offerings with ease of use
+    - to delete my offerings with ease of use
     - to be able to access the site from different devices, thus the site must be responsive
     - to be able to communicate with the site owner, should I have suggestions, queries, concerns or maybe even a compliment